Updated July 9th, 2021

 1. Google Your Business

 Take notes on the good, the bad, and the ugly.
 Is there anything that appears about your business that can be easily fixed?
-If potentially damaging material exists on sites or platforms that you are able to improve, that should be your first move.
+If potentially damaging material exists on sites or platforms that you own and are able to improve, that should be your first move.

 Nearly half of adults in the United States are less than pleased with their Google search results.
 Get ready to join the small percentage that knows what to do about unfavorable results on the first page of Google.